Skip to content

 • full reconstruction

-Trip hazards on footpaths are a concern to the public.
-To minimise the likelihood of a trip occurring we have an inspection regime which involves routine inspection of adopted footpaths.
-We ensure that the footpaths which are used the most are inspected on a more frequent basis.
-Well Maintained Highways, a Code of Good Practice produced by the UK Roads Board, recommends the frequency of footpath inspections:
+To minimise the likelihood of someone tripping, we have a programme of footpath inspections.
+Footpaths which are used the most are inspected on a more frequent basis.
+We use the recommendations in Well Maintained Highways, a Code of Good Practice produced by the UK Roads Board:

 CategoryNameDescriptionFrequency